 Using a cosigner vs. collateral

-Sometimes getting a loan with a guarantor isn’t always a better alternative to securing your business loan with collateral.
-For one, putting up collateral can save your personal relationships — there’s no risk of damaging your brother’s credit score or getting his car repossessed.
+Putting up collateral can save your personal relationships — there’s no risk of damaging your brother’s credit score or getting his car repossessed.
 And if you’re borrowing with a lender that uses the weighted average method, putting up collateral could have more of an impact on your application.

-But sometimes your assets aren’t as valuable as you thought — vehicles can lose value over time and the real estate market isn’t always predictable.
+But sometimes your assets aren’t as valuable as you thought; vehicles can lose value over time and the real estate market isn’t predictable.
 If you don’t have the means to back your loans on your own, using a guarantor could be a good choice.
 In this case, even if your lender uses the weighted average method, your cosigner’s collateral could help your business qualify for the loan it needs.

-Bringing on a cosigner can sometimes give your business loan application the boost it needs to get approved for high amounts and low rates.
+Bringing on a cosigner can sometimes give your business loan application the boost it needs to get approved for higher amounts and low rates.
 A guarantor can also help back your business loan by putting their personal assets up for collateral.
 However, there’s the risk of hurting your cosigner’s credit score — and possibly your personal relationship.
 And your business could end up biting off more than it can chew, and risk default.